-Not only did he get into a shootout with Chris Bosh, scoring 39 points to his 42, Carter had two insanely clutch plays.
-The first came in regulation, when he tied the game up with a tough 3-pointer over Anthony Parker.
-The second came in overtime, when he sealed the deal with a reverse alley-oop from Bobby Simmons.
+Not only did he get into a shootout with Chris Bosh, scoring 39 points to his 42, but Carter also had two insanely clutch plays.
+The first came in regulation when he tied the game up with a tough 3-pointer over Anthony Parker.
+The second came in overtime when he sealed the deal with a reverse alley-oop from Bobby Simmons.

 I'll never forget Carter's reaction to both of those plays.

 Gilbert McGregor ( @GMcGregor21 ): Vince Carter shutting down the 2000 Slam Dunk Contest.

 Vince's legendary dunk contest performance is legitimately one of the first-ever vivid memories I have as a basketball fan.
 I was five years old, yet I remember the buzz surrounding the contest's return after the lockout of 1998 resulted in there being no All-Star Weekend in 1999.

 While I didn't really know what to expect, Vince somehow managed to exceed my young expectations along with those of nearly every other spectator.
 The 360 windmill and the arm-in-the-rim tomahawk stand out, but my favourite will always be when Vince went between the legs to dunk off a bounced lob from Tracy McGrady before pointing to the Oakland Arena rafters.

 I would celebrate any and everything like that for weeks.

 Carter put on a show that will never be matched nor replicated in the dunk contest.
 Ever.
 I'm just glad I was able to witness it live.

 Micah Adams ( @MicahAdams13 ): One name: Frederic Weis.